togwand/nixos/README.md

 6. $ sudo nixos-enter --root (ROOT PARTITION MOUNT) -c 'passwd togwand' -> Enter a password for togwand

 7. $ reboot
 8. Done, remember to use --impure to rebuild or install if it throws an error.

+For a generic NixOS installation media install to work you need to copy the hardware-configuration.nix file into the media /etc/nixos directory.

-After any hardware changes run: $ sudo nixos-generate-config
+After any hardware changes it is recommended to run: $ sudo nixos-generate-config